Gen. James Mitchell Varnum House

-The General James Mitchell Varnum House is an historic house at 57 Peirce Street in East Greenwich, Rhode Island.
+The General James Mitchell Varnum House is a historic house at 57 Peirce Street in East Greenwich, Rhode Island.
 The 2 1/2-story wood-frame house was built in 1773 for James Mitchell Varnum, who later served as a general in the Continental Army during the American Revolutionary War.
 It is five bays wide, with two interior brick chimneys.
 Its main entry is sheltered by a portico supported by fluted Ionic columns and pilasters.
 A 19th-century addition extends from the rear of the main block.
-Notable later residents of the house include George A. Brayton, who served as Chief Justice of the Rhode Island Supreme Court.
-The house was purchased in 1939 by the Varnum Continentals, and has since served as a museum.
+Notable later house residents include George A. Brayton, who served as Chief Justice of the Rhode Island Supreme Court.
+The house was purchased in 1939 by the Varnum Continentals and has since served as a museum.

 The house was listed on the National Register of Historic Places in 1971.